reportportal/agent-js-cucumber/README.md

 * More about [ReportPortal](http://reportportal.io/)

 This agent works well with cucumber versions from 7.x to 10.x.
-Documentation for legacy cucumber versions from 4.x to 6.x can be found [here](/modules/api/deprecated/README.md)

 ## Install agent to your project dir